WHERE SHOULD I BEGIN AS A NEW MEMBER?

 When you see bad behavior, don’t reply.
 It encourages the bad behavior by acknowledging it, consumes your energy, and wastes everyone’s time.
 Just flag it.
 If enough flags accrue, action will be taken, either automatically or by moderator intervention.

-In order to maintain our community, moderators reserve the right to remove any content and any user account for any reason at any time.
+In order to maintain our community, moderators reserve the right to remove or edit any content and any user account for any reason at any time.
 Moderators do not preview new posts; the moderators and site operators take no responsibility for any content posted by the community.

 Nothing sabotages a healthy conversation like rudeness: